 ./install -outputfile /path/to/logfile.log

-As a note, you can drag the installer into command prompt or terminal and command prompt will automatically populate the path of the installer for you.
+Note: You can drag the installer into command prompt or terminal and the path of the installer will automatically populate for you.
 When defining where the log file will go, make sure it is a directory that you have write permissions.
 You may need to run command prompt as administrator (Windows) or the installer as sudo (Linux/Mac) in order to do this.